 eCommerce carts need to be usable and accessible for all visitors.
 Your goal is to increase conversions and keep people engaged during checkout, and the best way to do this is with a clean design that encourages user activity.

-CodePen has tons of free open source shopping carts you can restyle for any purpose.
-And I’ve taken the liberty of collecting my favorites in this article.
+There are many free open source shopping carts you can restyle for any purpose.
+And we’ve taken the liberty of collecting our favorites in this collection.

 That’s why this flat cart makes an excellent resource for anyone building an eCommerce checkout page.
 The colors are easy to update and the interface features work the same regardless of layout style.